2008 Nikon Indy 300: Qualifying

-Rain fell on early parts of qualifying which caught several cars out, most notably Danica Patrick who hit the wall on her out lap wrecking the nose of the car and putting her out of qualifying without a lap recorded.
-The rain stopped fairly early and Ryan Hunter-Reay made best fist of the conditions, topping Group 1 two and a half tenths of a second clear of Alex Tagliani.
+Rain fell in the early parts of qualifying which caught several cars out, most notably Danica Patrick who hit the wall on her out lap wrecking the nose of the car and putting her out of qualifying without a lap recorded.
+The rain stopped fairly early and Ryan Hunter-Reay made the best of the conditions topping Group 1, two and a half tenths of a second clear of Alex Tagliani.
 The group was well spaced with Vítor Meira and E. J. Viso almost a second behind the top two and well clear of the final two cars to advance, Mario Moraes and Ryan Briscoe.
 Graham Rahal missed the cut by less than two-tenths of a second with Oriol Servià the other car unlucky to miss out.

 Will Power continued to show the pace he had shown through practice to top the second group, almost four second faster the Group 1 as the track dried.
 Tony Kanaan shadowed the local hero with Justin Wilson within a tenth of Kanaan.
 Scott Dixon and returning teammate Dario Franchitti progressed while again a Penske car sat on the bubble, Hélio Castroneves the last car to make it into Group 2.
 Marco Andretti was well down on Castroneves while Dan Wheldon made a troubled debut for his new team, missing the cut by almost two seconds.

 Dixon topped Section 2 track times improving from over 1:50 to 1:39.2049 for Dixon's best lap.
-Castroneves improved to second ahead of Kanaan, who would subsequently lose his bets lap and drop out of the top six, Franchitti and Briscoe.
+Castroneves improved to second ahead of Kanaan, who would subsequently lose his best lap and drop out of the top six, Franchitti and Briscoe.
 Power having led much of the session stopped early and had a nervous wait as his time was rapidly bettered, but made it through with Hunter-Reay joining the Firestone Fast Six.

 Dixon, Power and Briscoe swapped top times early until Power started to dominate.
 With time running out Dixon recorded a 1:35.7672, the fastest lap time recorded in all of qualifying with Briscoe and Franchitti filling the top three when on his last lap Power backed off and found something for a last charge, recording a 1:34.9451, smashing the Fast Six field by eight-tenths of a second.